Network

 Syncing volume data is currently not possible.
 Therefore the data has to be available locally.

-There are already two implementation in this repo.
-The first is part of scenery it self [VolumeFileSource].
+There are already two implementations in this repo.
+The first is part of scenery itself [VolumeFileSource].

 VolumeFileSource has two parameters with each two options: